himan7991/prettv/README.md

 It uses Prettier, React TypeScript, Tailwind CSS, and Vite and is a template to be used as a starting point for new projects.
 It also includes the Prettier plugin for Tailwind CSS class auto-sorting, sample folders, and path aliases for better/cleaner imports.

+Note: to keep the sample folders from being ignored, I have added some empty `.gitkeep` files.
+You can delete them or add them to your `.gitignore` file, but keep in mind that empty folders are not synced to GitHub

 ## Technologies

 ![React](https://img.shields.io/badge/frontend-react-61DBFB?style=flat&logo=react)